 Maybe some folks just need a little vegeducation!
 Now’s your chance to get to know parsnips — what a delicious way to learn!

-The tops of my carrots were so green and pretty, it seemed a shame to just toss them.
-I decided to make pesto with them.
-It makes a flavorful and colorful option to use as a topping for the soup.
+The tops of the carrots I bought were so green and pretty, it seemed a shame to just toss them.
+I decided to use up all parts of my carrots and I made pesto with the greens.
+It makes a flavorful and colorful option to use as a topping for the soup or just as a simple dip with some crunchy crackers.

 Did you realize you can use all sorts of veggies to make pesto?
 I’ve used arugula for my Creamy Skillet Tortellini Arugula Pesto and kale for my Kale Pesto Pasta with Roasted Tomatoes and white Beans.